leminhtuan2015/Today-I-Learn/theories/coding_style_functional_(Declarative)_programing.md

 --------------------
 ### Basic
-- Imperative: Write correct sequence of codes in the correct order.
+- Imperative (OOP): Write correct sequence of codes in the correct order.
 Step by step.
 Focus on solve problem by answer question how.
-- Declarative: Write code to describes what you want to do.
+- Declarative (FP): Write code to describes what you want to do.

 ### Immutable values
   - Immutable values: once a “variable” is set, it cannot be changed.
 In Ruby, this means you effectively have to treat variables like constants.